-I ended up cutting and using ribbon, as well as yarn to add more dimension and texture to the tassel.
+I ended up cutting and using ribbon and yarn to add more dimension and texture to the tassel.

-Once all 7 tassels were made, it was time to stick the tassels to the ribbon.
+- Once I made all 7 tassels, it was time to stick the tassels to the ribbon.
 I laid the original ribbon out flat and marked where I wanted each tassel to go.

 I decided that velcro would be an easy way to attach the ribbon and tassels to the curtain.
 Using velcro lets you change out the ribbon and tassels whenever you want.

 Be sure to do the ribbon side first!
-I stuck the velcro pieces together, and then cut it to the width of the ribbon.
-Sticking the velcro pieces together ensures that the velcro on the ribbon will line up perfectly with the velcro on the curtain.
+I stuck the velcro pieces together and then cut them to the width of the ribbon.
+Sticking the velcro pieces together ensures that the velcro on the ribbon will line up perfectly with the curtain’s velcro.
 I used the seam on the curtain to make sure my ribbon was straight.

 And voila!
 You have a newly decorated curtain!

 The first thing I love is the versatility of this project.
 Since the ribbon and tassels are not permanently stuck to the curtain, you can easily swap the tassels with another ribbon to fit your desired color scheme.
 The color scheme in my room changes depending on the bedding we’re using.
-For example, during the winter, I used a thicker comforter on my bed that is pink and gray.
+For example, during the winter, I used a thicker comforter on my pink and gray bedroom.
 I can easily re-do this project and make the tassels pink this time.
-When winter comes, I can take off the current ribbon and swap it for the one that matches the pink and gray.
+When winter comes, I can take off the current ribbon and swap it to match the pink and gray.
 This means I don’t have to buy new curtains every time I switch out my bedding!

 This project allows you to customize your curtains to fit your unique design and style.
 Don’t like the tassels at the top?
 You can always put them at the bottom or even sides of the curtain!
 Tassels aren’t your thing?
 Try using pom poms or even stringed beads!
 The possibilities are endless!
-This project is so easy, even your kids can get involved.
-This is a fun, easy activity that can be done on a day when you’re stuck inside.
+This project is so easy; even your kids can get involved.
+This is a fun, easy activity that you can do on a day when you’re stuck inside.